Not sensing any heat and seeing error code 228 from your Lennox® furnace?

 The cost to fix your furnace depends on what’s defective with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

 Start with the Experts at Barlow Service Experts

-If you need furnace repair, trust the pros from Barlow Service Experts to check out the fault code and fix the issue to your requirements.
+If you require furnace repair, trust the pros from Barlow Service Experts to check out the fault code and fix the problem to your requirements.